-Grace periods are history and, by now, not-for-profit organizations (NFPs) administering Federal grants subject to the Uniform Guidance must have procurement policies in place and operating in accordance with it.
-As mentioned in our previous article, the Uniform Guidance contained procurement standards that resulted in significant changes to how many NFPs procure goods and services under Federally funded awards.
+Grace periods are history and, by now, not-for-profit organizations (NFPs) administering federal grants subject to the Uniform Guidance must have procurement policies in place and operating in accordance with them.
+As mentioned in our previous article, the Uniform Guidance contained procurement standards that resulted in significant changes to how many NFPs procure goods and services under federally funded awards.
 Naturally, this leaves many NFPs wondering – How are the procurements of goods and services subject to requirements of the Uniform Guidance going to be audited as part of the Single Audit, and how can we prepare?
 To provide insights into these questions, NFPs can consult the Compliance Supplement issued by the U.S. Office of Management and Budget (OMB).

 OMB issues annual guidance to auditors in what is titled the OMB Compliance Supplement.
 Among other important information, the OMB Compliance Supplement provides auditors, in Part 3, a detailed discussion of the Uniform Guidance compliance requirements, audit objectives, and suggested audit procedures.
 Auditors are to apply judgement in designing audit procedures.
 The following is a listing of the suggested audit procedures for procurement as detailed in Part 3.2:

 Obtain the entity’s procurement policies and verify that the policies comply with the compliance requirements highlighted above.

 The first suggested audit step is to obtain the NFP’s procurement policies and determine if they comply with the procurement requirements contained in the Uniform Guidance.
 This procedure focuses on the Uniform Guidance procurement requirements highlighted in Part 3 of the OMB Compliance Supplement.
 It includes the following: